Table of Contents

 These lizards are often found in places such as Mexico, Madagascar, and the Caribbean Island.
 Most iguanas live from 4 years up to more than 50 years.
 Also, they prefer to live alone, so anyone who wishes to pet them must provide the proper care they need.

 One of the important things that pet owners need to consider is their diet.
 Iguanas are mainly herbivores so they only eat plants, fruits, and flowers.
 But since it’s hard to maintain such a diet at home, you can also try giving them commercial iguana food available in pet stores.

 And to help you which one is best for your pet, here are five of the best food for iguanas:

-If you own a Iguana and you wondering what do Iguanas eat?
-You’re right place today, in this post I will give you a list some of the best food to feed iguanas.
-Its perfect for a baby and adult iguana.
+If you own an Iguana and you wondering what do Iguanas eat?
+You’re right place today, in this post, I will give you a list of some of the best food to feed iguanas.
+It is perfect for a baby and adult iguana.
 Enjoy!

 Rep-Cal Maintenance Formula Adult Iguana Food